Prediction Market Addiction?

 Get StartedWatch: Demystifying Therapy - Guide to treatment and why it works.

-Many individuals are afraid of seeking help, and what it all means when they do.
-What am I admitting to?
+Afraid of seeking help?
+Wonder what it means if you do?
+What are are you admitting to?
 Will it work?
-What if I am a lost cause?
-But therapy is truly about uncovering the root cause of a problem, and taking steps towards regaining control of your life.
+Watch the video below to confirm how therapy is about uncovering the root cause of a problem, and taking steps towards regaining control.

 Difference Between Sports Betting and Sports Trading | A Mental Health Perspective